ctd4/TNG-HOD/README.md

 grad4.py: Program similar to grad.py but calculates age gradient out to 4Re with 2 bins for classifying how gradient changes.

-classify.py: Program that classifys galaxies into 3 types depending on how gradient changes.
+classify.py: Program that classifys galaxies into 3 types depending on how gradient changes - takes data from grad4.py.

 add.py: Program that adds fake data to lengthen gradient data to allow the gradient arrays to have correct indexing for TNG's central galaxy index parameter: GroupFirstSub.